-WORKING METHODS OF THE SUPERVISORY BOARD: FOUR SUPERVISORY BOARD MEETINGS
+WORKING METHODS OF THE SUPERVISORY BOARD: SIX SUPERVISORY BOARD MEETINGS

-In the 2013 financial year, the supervisory board diligently performed the duties incumbent upon it under Austrian law, the Articles of Association, the Austrian Code of Corporate Governance (ÖCGK), and the Rules of Procedure.
-All members of the supervisory board and its committees are independent according to the terms of the Austrian Code of Corporate Governance and were properly represented in the relevant meetings.
-The supervisory board held a total of four meetings last year, once every quarter (C-Rule 36 of the ÖCGK).
-All members personally attended at least three meetings (C-Rule 58 of the ÖCGK).

-Furthermore, there were two meetings of the audit committee, one meeting of the executive committee as well as two meetings of the presidential and nomination committee.

-No contracts requiring approval by the supervisory board were concluded between the company and members of the supervisory board (Rule C-49 of the ÖCGK).
+In the 2014 financial year, the Supervisory Board diligently performed the duties incumbent upon it under Austrian law, the Articles of Association, the Austrian Code of Corporate Governance (ÖCGK), and the Rules of Procedure.
+All members of the Supervisory Board and its committees are independent according to the terms of the Austrian Code of Corporate Governance and were properly represented in the relevant meetings.
+The Supervisory Board held a total of six meetings last year, at least once every quarter (C-Rule 36 of the ÖCGK).
+All members personally attended at least three meetings (C-Rule 58 of the ÖCGK), so no Supervisory Board member failed to attend more than half of the meetings.
+Furthermore, there were three meetings of the audit committee, two meetings of the presidential and nomination committee, and one meeting of the executive committee.
+No contracts requiring approval by the Supervisory Board were concluded between the company and members of the Supervisory Board (C-Rule 49 of the ÖCGK).

-The internal audit department informed the audit committee of the audit plan and of significant events in accordance with Rule C-18 of the Austrian Code of Corporate Governance.
+The internal audit department informed the audit committee of the audit plan and of significant events in accordance with C-Rule 18 of the Austrian Code of Corporate Governance.
 Furthermore, the audit committee monitored the accounting processes (including the preparation of the consolidated financial statements) and the work of the auditor (including the audit of the consolidated financial statements) as well as the effectiveness of the system of internal control, the risk management system and the audit system.
 The independence of the auditor (group financial auditor) was reviewed and monitored in particular as regards the additional services given to the audited company.